bAvenir/vicinity-generic-adapter/README.md

     * documentation.md: Shows how to perform some basic tasks and how to load files into the adapter memory.
     * registrations.md: How to register/unregister
     * properties.md, actions.md, events.md: Examples of how to define interacion patterns.
-* The endpoint localhost/agentdocs displays the API specification for the agent.
-* The endpoint localhost/adapterdocs displays the API specification for the adapter.
+* The endpoint localhost/docs displays the API specification for the agent & adapter.